CopterExpress/clover/docs/en/mavros.md

 `/mavros/setpoint_position/local` — set target position and yaw of the drone \(in the ENU coordinate system\).

+`/mavros/setpoint_position/global` – set target position in global coordinates (latitude, longitude, altitude) and yaw of the drone.

 `/mavros/setpoint_position/cmd_vel` — set target linear velocity of the drone.

 `/mavros/setpoint_attitude/attitude` and `/mavros/setpoint_attitude/att_throttle` — set target attitude and throttle level.